The best PLC Tutorial

 X0 to X7, X10 to X17, X20 to X27 and the same thing applies with the outputs of course.

-This is true not just of PLC's in this PLC tutorial, but for all sorts of computers.
+This is true not just of PLCs in this PLC tutorial, but for all sorts of computers.

-These days PLC’s form the central hub of many manufacturing processes.
-These microprocessor based boxes of electronicals are used everywhere in industry from simple machine projects such as one operation box packing machines to the tracking and control of very highly sophisticated, fully automated warehouse systems.
-You will find them in virtually all new and most existing manufacturing, processing, printing and packaging machine equipment.
+These days PLCs form the central hub of many manufacturing processes.
+These microprocessor based boxes of electronics are used everywhere in industry from simple machine projects.
+Such as one operation box packing machines to the tracking and control of very highly sophisticated, fully automated warehouse systems.

 So it won’t surprise you for me to tell you in this PLC tutorial, that because of their popularity being so widespread in industry, it has become increasingly more and more important for technicians to learn the skills needed to use and find fault with these wonderful devices.